MansiMore99/Docker-Setup-and-app/README.md

 ## Instructions in Terminal/Command Prompt 💻

 1. Create a Directory
-        mkdir welcome-to-docker
-        Navigate to the Directory
+    We aimed to predict essential job skills, functional areas, and salaries within the recruitment landscape.

 ________________________________________________________________________________________________________________________________________________________________________